zevapt/public-transport-analytics/README.md

 ## Database Setup
 This project uses PostgreSQL as the primary analytical database.
 Database credentials are managed via environment variables and are not committed to the repository.

+### Date Handling
+All timestamps are stored in ISO-8601 format (YYYY-MM-DD) in the database to ensure consistency and avoid locale-dependent issues.
+Date formatting is applied only at the presentation layer.